cameron5906/buddy-cli/README.md

 Welcome to **Buddy CLI** - your friendly command line companion powered by generative AI! 🌟

-Buddy CLI is a powerful tool that helps you execute shell-related tasks, learn new concepts, and automate your workflow with ease.
-Whether you're a seasoned developer or just getting started, Buddy CLI is here to make your life easier.
+Buddy is a powerful tool that helps you execute shell-related tasks, learn new concepts, and automate your workflows with ease.
+Whether you're a seasoned developer or just getting started, Buddy is here to make your life easier.

 ## 🌟 Features